markivanugalino/academic-kickstart/content/talk/my-talk.md

 ---
 title: Dynamical friction effects on circular orbits immersed in a finite gaseous background
-summary: """
-Online thesis defense as partial fulfillment to the requirements for a masteral degree in Physics from the National Institute of Physics, University of the Philippines Diliman.
+summary: "Online thesis defense as partial fulfillment to the requirements for a masteral degree in Physics from the National Institute of Physics, University of the Philippines Diliman."

-Date and Time: August 7, 2020 (Friday) 14:00:00 Philippine Standard Time (UTC +8:00)
-"""

 date: "2018-08-07T14:00:00Z"